selfrefactor/rambdax/docs/README.md

 <details>
 <summary>
-  Click to see the full list of 57 Ramda methods not implemented in Rambda and their status.
+  Click to see the full list of 43 Ramda methods not implemented in Rambda and their status.
 </summary>

-- gt
-- gte
-- hasIn
-- innerJoin
-- insert
-- insertAll
 - into
 - invert
 - invertObj
 - invoker
-- isNotNil
 - keysIn
 - lift
 - liftN
-- lt
-- lte
 - mapAccum
 - mapAccumRight
 - memoizeWith
-- mergeDeepLeft
 - mergeDeepWith
 - mergeDeepWithKey
 - mergeWithKey